We give you the ultimate Tasmanian experience as you journey around our island and experience the iconic locations, attractions and some hidden gems.

 After a quick look at Australia’s best preserved colonial village, Richmond, we head south to explore

 Tasmania’s ruthless convict past at the World Heritage listed Port Arthur Historic Site (guided walk

 and harbour cruise included).
 Rich in visual history, learn of the chilling life as a convict in the

 MONA & THE MOUNTAIN

-Heading 1272m above sea level, we arrive at the summit of kunanyi/Mt Wellington to enjoy stunning views over Hobart and Southern Tasmania.
-From there, it’s the Organ Pipes Track for the adventurous, or a more relaxed morning with guided sightseeing of the mountain.
-There’s time for lunch on Hobart’s waterfront before heading to the unique Mona museum, Tasmania’s most visited tourist attraction.
+Heading 1272m above sea level, we arrive at the summit of kunanyi/Mt Wellington to enjoy stunning views over Hobart and southern Tasmania.
+From there, it’s the Organ Pipes track for the adventurous or a more relaxed morning with guided sightseeing of the mountain.
+There’s time for lunch around Hobart’s waterfront before heading to the unique Mona museum, now Tasmania’s most visited attraction.

-Located at the mouth of the Derwent River, Bruny Island is home to unique wildlife (including the white Bennetts wallabies), dramatic scenery, and delicious local produce.
-After a short ferry ride across the D’Entrecasteaux Channel we head to the spectacular sea cliffs of Cape Bruny and the Bruny Island Lighthouse, we’ll enjoy great coastal walks and breathtaking beaches as we explore this stunning island.
-We end the day with local produce tastings at Bruny Island Cheese and Get Shucked Oyster Farm.
+Located at the mouth of the Derwent River, Bruny Island is the home to unique wildlife (including the white Bennett’s wallabies), dramatic scenery and delicious local produce.
+After a short ferry ride across the D’Entrecasteaux Channel, we head to the spectacular seascape of Cape Bruny and the Bruny Island Lighthouse.
+We can enjoy some coastal walking and breathtaking beaches as we explore this stunning island.
+We end the day with local produce tastings of cheese and oysters.